justsull/Panora/README.md

 python screenshot_manager.py

 4. Wait about 15 seconds.
 The screenshot should pop-up once the script has finished running.
 ```

 ### Take screenshots of your favorite sites

 I wrote this script to only work on web pages where you have to scroll.
-Otherwise just press shift-command-4 ;).
+Otherwise, just press shift-command-4 ;).

 ```

-1. Go into the repo if you aren't already cd wanton
+1. Go into the repo if you aren't already cd panora

 2. Start the env if you haven't already source env/bin/activate

 3. Add the url you want to take a screenshot of as a command line argument python screenshot_manager.py https://yoururlgoeshere.com
 ```

 ## Built With

 I wrote this when I first began learning how to code.
-Some of the biggest motivations to writing this script was to learn Pillow, Selenium, and play with Google Chrome Driver.
+Some of the biggest motivations for writing this script were to learn Pillow, Selenium, and play with Google Chrome Driver.

 * [Pillow](https://pillow.readthedocs.io/en/latest/) - Python Imaging Library used for processing screenshots
 * [Selenium](http://www.seleniumhq.org/) - Used for Web Driver Automation